HelsinkiTypeStudio/Bookish-Variable/README.md

 This is a prototype of the Bookish typeface as a Variable font.

-Free to test, but not for commercial use.
+Free to testing, but not for commercial use.

 Check this out:
 https://codepen.io/eeropic/pen/RxzZYG

-Bookish Book is released commercially: https://helsinkitypestudio.com/retail/bookish
+A full version of the font in the regular weight is released commercially as __Bookish Book__: https://helsinkitypestudio.com/retail/bookish